The Untold Truth Of Will Ferrell

 The cowbell sketch was his idea

-Certain skits and sketches from SNL have taken on a life of their own, and Ferrell's "More Cowbell" — more properly called "Recording Session" — is one of those.
-It's become synonymous with Blue Oyster Cult's "(Don't Fear) The Reaper," and when Ferrell talked to Rolling Stone about his favorite SNL sketches, he cited that one, largely because it almost didn't happen.
+Certain skits and sketches from "Saturday Night Live" have taken lives of their own, and Will Ferrell's "More Cowbell" — more properly called "Recording Session" — is one of those.
+It's become synonymous with Blue Oyster Cult's "(Don't Fear) The Reaper," and when Ferrell talked to Rolling Stone about his favorite "SNL" sketches, he cited that one, largely because it almost didn't happen.

 Advertisement

 The sketch got pushed to the back burner for months, and it wasn't until Christopher Walken signed on to host that Ferrell dug the sketch out, gave it an overhaul, and tried it again.
-There was something about Walken that make it work, though Ferrell said some people still missed the point.
-According to him, "it was really about the exuberance of a guy who was given the green light to really express his art," and according to what he's heard, the cowbell guy was "a little bit like that."
+There was something about Walken that made it work, though Ferrell said some people still missed the point.
+According to him, "It really was about the exuberance of a guy who was given the green light to really express his art," and according to what he's heard, the cowbell guy was "a little bit like that."

 Advertisement